 • Assessing needs of implementers and responding as needed

-As your team moves through implementation, you'll continue to gather, assess and analyze data about progress, student outcomes, and other information as relevant.
-This data will help your team refine your programmatic interventions, make adjustments or midcourse corrections as needed, and identify new or unmet needs.
-Return to step 1 to address new data, new information, or new student populations.
+As your team moves through implementation, you'll continue to gather, assess and analyze implementation data about progress, student outcomes and impacts, and other information, as relevant.
+This data will help your team continue to refine programmatic interventions, make adjustments, identify gaps in services, and assess any new needs or new populations in needs of service.